PiotrSitarek/Freelance_Project/README.md

 # Info
 This aplication is in progress, creating by Piotr Sitarek.
 It is my second application in ReactJS technology.
-Project without database functionality is available at https://fervent-hypatia-777808.netlify.com/#/
+Project is available at https://fervent-hypatia-777808.netlify.com/#/

 ## Technologies